-Landscape paintings and prints by me, contemporary British landscape artist, Lynne Roebuck.
-Both painter and printmaker, I make original lino prints and original oil paintings. ("Contemporary" means ‘made by a living artist’)
+Both British Landscape paintings and original landscape prints made by contemporary UK artist, Lynne Roebuck.
+My fine art prints and paintings are original and unique to me, made using oils or lino. ("Contemporary" means ‘made by a living artist’)

 I make landscape paintings and prints inspired by the British countryside, seaside/coastline and its surrounding seas.
 My collection of original, unique art, currently includes Northumberland, Yorkshire, and The South Hams in Devon.

 I'm always adding to my gallery of contemporary landscape paintings and prints, covering the North of England and the much painted Southern Counties.

 Having grown up in the countryside, I developed an appreciation for our landscape at an early age.
 From the single blade of grass and the magical, mysterious thing we call a cloud, to the epic vista, it all still fascinates this kid.

 It's no wonder I'm inspired to make British landscape paintings and art prints now

 Since visiting Devon, Northumberland, Cumbria, Lancashire, Pembrokeshire in Wales and Inverness in Scotland to name a few, I can safely say Yorkshire, where I'm based, is not alone in its distinctiveness and diversity of scenery.
 The variety is in fact a characteristic of the UK terrain from the tip of Scotland to the foot of Cornwall.
 It's not surprising that the British landscape has been represented by artists in paint and other media for more than 250 years.

 Naturally, Yorkshire subjects dominate my collection at this time, though I'm always hopeful of being able to paint further afield.
 I already have many sketches, of 'foreign' parts elsewhere in the UK, waiting for me to work-up into finished art.

 Updated: 7 October 2018